Penile Lengthening Surgery

 Suitable Candidates

-- Men with realistic expectations seeking modest length increase.
+- Men with realistic expectations seeking a modest but permanent increase in visible length.

-- Patients in good health without active infections or bleeding disorders.
+- Patients in good general health with no active infections or bleeding disorders.

-- Individuals wanting permanent surgical solution (vs. temporary devices).
+- Individuals who prefer a permanent surgical solution over temporary non-surgical devices.

 Initial Healing